-100. Will we have to start capturing science and mathematics state assessment met information?
+102. Will we have to start capturing science and mathematics state assessment met information?
 If so, when?

-Answer: Yes, the Washington State Standardized High School Transcript must display the state assessment met status for science beginning with the class of 2017 and for mathematics beginning with the class of 2013 in addition to the currently included reading and writing met status information.
+Answer: Transcripts for students whose graduation requirements year is 2019 or earlier, the Washington State Standardized High School Transcript must display the state assessment met status for science beginning with the class of 2017 and for mathematics beginning with the class of 2013 in addition to the currently included reading and writing met status information.